My Approach to Therapy

 What is cognitive-behavioral therapy (CBT)?

 CBT is evidence-based.
-It has been extensively validated in rigorous clinical trials and has solid scientific support as an effective treatment for many problems and disorders.
+It is the most widely researched form of psychotherapy available and has solid scientific support as an effective treatment for many problems and disorders.
 CBT has been shown to be as effective as medication for depression and anxiety disorders.
 Research also indicates that the changes that occur during CBT are long lasting.
 People who receive CBT rather than other psychological therapies or medication treatment alone are less prone to relapsing.

 How I practice cognitive-behavioral therapy